keaton-robinson/react-xwing-squad-builder/README.md

 I am making this as a practice and portfolio sample project.
 I could make something simple, like a todo list, but I wanted to make something more interesting, while staying focused on the engineering aspects of the project.
 I didn't want to spend time doing image editing.
 I find YASB to be a pretty visually interesting, so I decided that reimplenting it would be a fun exercise.
 This let me borrow their images and some other visuals.
 I also got to learn how they handled putting all their cool star wars icons throughout the UI.

-What I borrowed from YASB 2.0:
+What I borrowed from YASB:
 - overall visual design & layout plan (although I reimplemented it with my own CSS)
 - images for pictures of Star Wars ships
 - fonts for xwing icons